kepstin/colourclock/README.md

 Calculating the Colour
 ----------------------

-Note that all of the colour calculations are done in the CIELAB (aka L\*a\*b\*) colour space with D65 illuminant.
-All calculations are done in floating point up until the final display output, when the colours are rounded (and clipped) if necessary.
+The colour clock uses the [HUSL](http://husl.boronine.com) colour space (revision 3) to calculate the colours used.
+All calculations are done in floating point up to the final conversion to sRGB colours for display.

 To calculate the colour, start with the current hour (24 hour clock), minute, and second, and calculate these intermediate values: